-If there’s one thing you can change in your life to improve your skin, it’s using oils in lieu of cleansers and moisturizers—even if you have oily skin.
+If there's one thing you can change in your life to improve your skin, it's using oils in place of cleansers and moisturizers—even if you have oily skin.
 Our skin has sebaceous glands everywhere, and this is where oil is produced to keep our skin healthy, hydrated, and malleable.
-Without oil our skin would feel rough, rigid, dehydrated, and would crack easily.
+Without oil, our skin would feel rough, rigid, dehydrated, and it would crack easily.

-Particularly now that the weather is cooling down, why not swap your cleanser for a cleansing oil, like the Nourish Lavender and MCT Cleansing Oil, and finish your ritual every night with a facial oil, like ‘Ōlena Beauty Oil?
-Doing this at night time will give your skin the much-needed nourishment while you sleep, so when you can wake up your skin will look great.
+Particularly now that the weather is cooling down, why not swap your cleanser for a cleansing oil, like the Nourish Lavender and MCT Cleansing Oil, and finish your ritual every night with a facial oil, like 'Ōlena Beauty Oil?
+Doing this at night time will give your skin the much-needed nourishment while you sleep, so your skin will look great when you wake up.

 Silk Sleeping Mask: This 100% pure organic silk eye mask is incredibly soft and gentle on the skin.
-Studies show that we sleep our best when we don’t have any interruptions from sounds or light.
-This mask effectively blocks out all light pollution, and stays comfortably on your face throughout the night.
-Silk also doesn't absorb your skincare products, so your night time rituals won’t be wasted.
+Studies show that we sleep best when we don't have any interruptions from sounds or light.
+This mask effectively blocks all light pollution and stays comfortably on your face throughout the night.
+Silk also doesn't absorb your skincare products, so your nighttime rituals won't be wasted.

-30-Momme Silk Pillowcase: If you aren’t in need of an entire bed sheet set, why not just invest in some silk pillowcases instead?
-These are made from the same 30-momme silk as the bed sheet set, and are perfect for keeping hair smooth and tangle-free throughout the night.
+30-Momme Silk Pillowcase: If you don't need an entire bed sheet set, why not just invest in some silk pillowcases instead?
+These are made from the same 30-momme silk as the bed sheet set and are perfect for keeping hair smooth and tangle-free throughout the night.
 Select the silver ion-infused silk pillowcase at the checkout if you also suffer from breakouts.
 Silver ion technology is proven to reduce acne-causing bacteria by 99.97%.

 Consistency is Key